gambiolo/gambiolo/README.md

 -  ( ͡° ͜ʖ ͡°) but surely we interested in many technics

-# 2021 we decolonize our digital uses
+# 2021 time to decolonize our digital uses
-from how much it actualy cost to post a photo online to crypto NFTs, we are currently being asked to reconsider the verry infrastructure of our web usages so we had to decolonize our old portfolio by using github or gitlab soon:
+from how much it actualy cost to post a photo online to crypto NFTs, we are currently being asked to reconsider the verry infrastructure of our digital usages Here is a low tech versin of what used to be a verry hightech portfolio:

 ## - 2008-2021  > [mass media production](https://gambiolo.github.io/media-portfolio/)